e271828e/Flight.jl/docs/notes/design/framework_spec.md

 import ("`MyEngine`'s module defines its own `f`, distinct from `Flight.f` — add `import Flight: f`"; a two-line `isdefined`/`!==` test on names the build already looks up).
-A convenience macro expanding to the import list remains addable-a-posteriori sugar per this section's macro doctrine; a re-export submodule is *not* an alternative — `using Flight.Declarations` would carry the identical silent-shadowing semantics, per-name `import` being the only extension register the language provides.
+A convenience macro expanding to the import list remains addable-a-posteriori sugar per this section's macro doctrine; per-name `import` is the only extension register the language provides, so a re-export submodule is not an alternative (row 117).

 **The same trap has a local-scope sibling** (row 164): written inside a `let`, a function body or a `@testset`, `h_x(::MyComp, (; x)) = …` does not add a